gokits/stdlogger/README.md

 	Error(v ...interface{})
 }
 ```

 ## Wrappers of common logger implementations
-This package alreay include some wrappers of logger implementations.
-And many other logger implementation already implemented `LeveledLogger` interface(`zap.Sugar` for example).
-If you want, you can implementation your own wrappers very easy.
+This package already includes some wrappers of logger implementations.
+And many other logger implementations already implemented `LeveledLogger` interface(`zap.Sugar` for example).
+If you want, you can write your own wrappers very easy.

 example for [logrus](https://github.com/sirupsen/logrus)
 ```go